 Key Largo - A Key Largo woman was arrested in the early morning hours today for driving drunk, and for possessing marijuana.

-44 year old Jacqueline Corral was spotted by Deputy Edgar Piniero driving erratically and speeding at 2:20 a.m. at the 101.5 mile marker of highway U.S. One.
+44 year old EXPUNGED was spotted by Deputy Edgar Piniero driving erratically and speeding at 2:20 a.m. at the 101.5 mile marker of highway U.S. One.
 He pulled her over and found her to be intoxicated.
 She failed field sobriety exercises and was placed under arrest for driving under the influence of alcohol.

 A subsequent search of her car revealed 99 grams of marijuana, packaged in a number of plastic bags inside a purse on the front seat.
-Corral was further charged with possessing a felony amount of marijuana and she was booked into the Monroe County Detention Center.
+EXPUNGED was further charged with possessing a felony amount of marijuana and she was booked into the Monroe County Detention Center.